Why Do Rabbits Jump Over Each Other?

 The pulling of fur is a sign of a fight among rabbits.

-During fights, rabbits usually pull each other’s fur which leaves bald patches on the affected areas.
+During fights, rabbits usually pull each other’s fur, leaving bald patches on the affected areas.

 Bunnies like to show dominance in their territory and can go extreme to protect their territory.

-A rabbit that is in his or her territory could turn aggressive towards other rabbits around which he or she sees as a threat.
+A rabbit in his or her territory could turn aggressive towards other rabbits around which he or she sees as a threat.

-This aggressive behavior towards other rabbits could be a sign of fighting for dominance.
+This aggressive behavior towards other rabbits could signify fighting for dominance.

 Naturally, male rabbits usually mount the female rabbits during copulation.

-But when this mounting suddenly turns aggressive, it becomes a sign of fighting between the buck and the doe in question.
+But when this mounting suddenly turns aggressive, it becomes a sign of fighting between the buck and the doe.

 Below are some common signs that would help you to know if rabbits will get along:

-Running and jumping together, sharing toys, etc. are some playful behaviors that show that rabbits are living in harmony.
+Running and jumping together, sharing toys, etc., are playful behaviors that show rabbits living in harmony.

 Bunnies tend to exhibit some signs of anxiety when they meet their fellow rabbits for the first time.